NishSatish/subspace-hasura/README.md

   * The backend directory have package.json files.
 Run 'npm install' in both directories
   * The backend is hardcoded to run on port 9000.
 Run 'npm run start' in the backend directory to start the server
   * Serve the static frontend with any dev server.
 I've used the Live Server in VSC for ease
-  * Environment variables will be shared in private if required
+  * Environment variables will be shared in private if required.
+Rename .env.example to .env

 ## Design Choices
   I decided to use the express app to call all of the queries that are prebuilt on Hasura Cloud.
 Consider it a proxied frontend.
 I've implemented basic JWT